-- 1. Complement the intended learning outcomes with attention to professional and transferable skills. - 2.
+- Complement the intended learning outcomes with attention to professional and transferable skills. - 2.
 Make the attention to professional skills in the curriculum more explicit, for instance in a separate learning trajectory - 3.
-Add ethics and societal consequences of AI and data science to the curriculum - 4.
-Keep working on timely completion of the thesis, for instance by including time management as a transferable skill in the thesis trajectory, and easing the transition between the course-filled first year and the individual second year of the curriculum. - 5.
-Reflect on the unintended consequences of the cum laude regulations, for instance the lower chance for Utrecht students to obtain cum laude compared to students in similar programmes, and the lower chance for students that cannot study fulltime due to circumstances. - 6.
-Keep reducing workload for teaching staff high on the agenda. - 7.
+Keep working on timely completion of the thesis, for instance by including time management as a transferable skill in the thesis trajectory, and easing the transition between the course-filled first year and the individual second year of the curriculum. - 4.
+Reflect on the unintended consequences of the cum laude regulations, for instance the lower chance for Utrecht students to obtain cum laude compared to students in similar programmes, and the lower chance for students that cannot study fulltime due to circumstances. - 5.
+Keep reducing workload for teaching staff high on the agenda. - 6.
 Expand the assessment of the thesis process on the assessment form, and include any elements that students used from previous course or internship work.